 As you can see Maple wood is filled with lots of great qualities and is one of the best wood on the planet without a doubt.

-How Strong Is Maple wood?
+How Strong Is Maple Wood?

 Maple wood is a hardwood with lots of strength.
 Therefore it is commonly used for many big constructions and woodworking projects.